Moulberry/AxiomDocumentation/src/editor/mainmenubar.md

 ## Window

-The **Windows** submenu lets the user toggle the visibility of important windows.
+The **Windows** submenu lets the user toggle the visibility of [Windows](windows/intro.md).
 If you ever close a window and want it back, this submenu allows you to reenable it.

 ## Keybinds